Gert-Rudolf Flick: Career

-Flick has a PhD in law from the University of Munich.
+Flick has a PhD in law from LMU Munich.
 He joined the Flick firm in 1971 but with his younger siblings, Friedrich Christian Flick ("Mick") and Dagmar Flick, negotiated a sale of their interests in the firm that was realised in 1975 for a shared 405m marks and an additional negotiated payment of 225m marks later.
 Flick later made a significant gain on the sale of shares following a change in ownership of the Flick group.

 In the 1990s, Flick was the publisher of Apollo magazine.
 He has written two major works on the history of art, a study of Missing Masterpieces (2003), and Masters and Pupils (2008) which postulated an apostolic succession of training in European art history.
 As of 2019, he is a visiting professor in the history of art at the University of Buckingham.

 University of Oxford

 In 1992, Flick was appointed to the Court of Benefactors of the University of Oxford in recognition of donations he had made to the Europaeum project.
 A proposed Flick professorship in European thought at the university proved controversial due to concerns that its funding might be tainted by Flick's inheritance from his grandfather who had created his business empire partly during the Nazi period.
-In March 1996, Flick wrote to The Daily Telegraph to repudiate his grandfather's war-time activities.
+In March 1996, Flick wrote to The Daily Telegraph to repudiate his grandfather's wartime activities.
 The funding of around £350,000 was withdrawn at Flick's request later that year.

 Park House

 Flick was resident with his wife Corinne at Park House, Kensington, in central London which he is reported as having purchased in 1986.
 The house was home to his collection of early silver and Italian old master paintings and vedutà including a Canaletto scene of fireworks over Venice.
 In 2013 he won planning permission to expand the house by creating new rooms in the basement despite opposition from neighbours.
-The excavation was carried out but the full plans were unrealised.
+The excavation was carried out, but the full plans were unrealised.
 The house was sold to the businessman Richard Caring for £40m in 2018.